salesforce/policy_sentry/docs/contributing/iam-database.md

 -   The HTML files will be stored in `policy_sentry/shared/data/docs/list_*.html`
--   It also add a file titled `policy_sentry/shared/data/links.yml` as well.
 -   It also builds a JSON file that serves as the IAM data source to include as part of the PyPi package.